 Funds Management has contractually waived and/or reimbursed management and administration fees to the extent necessary to maintain certain net operating expense ratios for the Fund.
 When each class of the Fund has exceeded its expense cap, Funds Management has waived fees and/or reimbursed expenses from fund-level expenses on a proportionate basis and then from class specific expenses.
 When only certain classes exceed their expense caps, waivers and/or reimbursements are applied against class specific expenses before fund-level expenses.
-Funds Management has committed through November 30, 2020 to waive fees and/or reimburse expenses to the extent necessary to cap the Fund's expenses at 0.73% for Class A shares, 1.48% for Class C shares, 0.30% for Class R6 shares, 0.65% for Administrator Class shares, and 0.40% for Institutional Class shares.
+Funds Management has committed through November 30, 2020 to waive fees and/or reimburse expenses to the extent necessary to cap the Fund's expenses at 1.11% for Class A shares, 1.86% for Class C shares, 1.36% for Class R shares, 0.65% for Class R6 shares, 0.95% for Administrator Class shares, and 0.70% for Institutional Class shares.
 Prior to or after the commitment expiration date, the cap may be increased or the commitment to maintain the cap may be terminated only with the approval of the Board of Trustees.

-Distribution fee
+Distribution fees

-The Trust has adopted a distribution plan for Class C shares of the Fund pursuant to Rule 12b-1 under the 1940 Act.
-A distribution fee is charged to Class C shares and paid to Wells Fargo Funds Distributor, LLC ("Funds Distributor"), the principal underwriter, at an annual rate of 0.75% of the average daily net assets of Class C shares.
+The Trust has adopted a distribution plan for Class C and Class R shares of the Fund pursuant to Rule 12b-1 under the 1940 Act.
+Distribution fees are charged to Class C and Class R shares and paid to Wells Fargo Funds Distributor, LLC ("Funds Distributor"), the principal underwriter, at an annual rate of 0.75% of the average daily net assets of Class C shares and 0.25% of the average daily net assets of Class R shares.

 In addition, Funds Distributor is entitled to receive the front-end sales charge from the purchase of Class A shares and a contingent deferred sales charge on the redemption of certain Class A shares.
 Funds Distributor is also entitled to receive the contingent deferred sales charges from redemptions of Class C shares.
-Funds Distributor did not receive any front-end or contingent deferred sales charges from Class A or Class C shares for the year ended July 31, 2020.
+For the year ended July 31, 2020, Funds Distributor received \$5,320 from the sale of Class A shares.
+No contingent deferred sales charges were incurred by Class A and Class C shares for the year ended July 31, 2020.